QuidLabs/Moulinette/README.md

 and the total coverage that
 be extended is also capped.

+A stake-weighted median of
-LPs can vote for what the
+LPs' votes forms what the
 % deductible is (half gets
 charged upfront, half on
 withdrawal if an insured